W1lloww/W1lloww/README.md

 ₊˚ ┊ I will support all my friends and others around!

 ![NkCvA3V](https://github.com/user-attachments/assets/099a6815-e022-4da0-9eda-1c75a3dd1c85)
-₊˚ ┊ WE all LOVE cats.
+₊˚ ┊ WE all LOVE seals